microsoft/covid-vaccine-bot/policies.md

 Water & Wastewater
 Clergy (see [here](https://www.cdc.gov/vaccines/covid-19/categories-essential-workers.html))
 * Are you age 16+, and have a high-risk medical condition?
-	* Anyone age 16 or older with any medical or behavioral health condition or conditions that the CDC reports ‘are’ or ‘might’ be at increased risk of severe COVID-19 illness is eligible.
+	* Anyone age 16 or older with any medical or behavioral health condition or conditions that the CDC reports ‘are' or ‘might' be at increased risk of severe COVID-19 illness is eligible.
 These include the following:

 Adults of any age with the following conditions are at increased risk of severe illness from the virus that causes COVID-19: